ynput/ayon-documentation/website/docs/addon_usd_artist_usd_intro.md

 The accompanying USD API offers a suite of tools designed for broad adoption, enabling a wide array of applications to effectively interact with USD content.

-This versatility is why USD is aptly named Universal Scene Description—it has the unique ability to "describe" scenes across any application that implements USD, independent of the operating system on which it runs.
+This versatility is why USD has earned the name Universal Scene Description—it has the unique ability to "describe" scenes across any application that implements USD, independent of the operating system on which it runs.

-In the screenshot provided, I've opened an [ALab usd scene](https://animallogic.com/alab/) across various applications: Houdini, Omniverse, and Usdview.
+In the screenshot provided, I've opened the [ALab usd scene](https://animallogic.com/alab/) across various applications: Houdini, Omniverse, and Usdview.

 ![](assets/usd/usd_intro/usd_scene.png)